yatesco/colinyates.co.uk/src/blog/2025-01-17-finding-duplicate-files-on-the-mac-(or-linux)/index.md

 ---

 I've been messing around with https://unraid.net again, trying to tidy up my data which was spread across multiple disks.
 This has led to a _bunch_ of interesting needs:

 - removing duplicates
 - finding series (Books, Music, Movies, TV) with missing items
 - storing TBs of data temporarily as I move it around

 ## Diversion

-Regarding removing duplicates, there are paid software to do it, but I felt deep in my soul that a Linux-ish box should do this for free, and indeed it can.
+There are a number of paid products to do it, but I felt deep in my soul that a Linux-ish box should do this for free, and indeed it can.
 A quick search led me to this funky fragment from https://discussions.apple.com/thread/255589789?sortBy=rank:

 ```bash
 find . -type f ! -empty -exec cksum {} + | sort | tee /tmp/f.tmp | cut -d ' ' -f 1,2 | uniq -d | grep -hif - /tmp/f.tmp
 ```

-However, it took _a while_ (5 minutes I gave up)
+However, it took _a while_ and after 5 minutes I gave up.

 ## Another diversion